Donzii/DiscordBots/PUBobot-discord/README.md

 1. Fill your discord bot token or username and password in the 'config.cfg' file.
 2. Run './pickup.sh' to launch the program.
 3. Invite your bot to the desired server.
-4. Type '.enable_pickups' on the desired channel.
+4. Type '!enable_pickups' on the desired channel.

 # Credits
 Developer: Leshka.
 You can contact me via e-mail leshkajm@ya.ru, or pm 'Leshaka' on irc.quakenet.org server.